timbuchwaldt/sentry-riemann/README.rst

 changes to take into effect.

-This plugin is heavily based on _riemann-statsd: https://github.com/dreadatour/sentry-statsd
+This plugin is heavily based on `riemann-statsd<https://github.com/dreadatour/sentry-statsd>`_.